dawksh/dawksh/README.md

 <br>
 😄 A few of my hobbies apart from tech industry includes music production, cricket and playing games!
 <br>
 📫 I'm pretty active on [twitter](https://twitter.com/dawksh).
-Would love to have a casual talk!
+Would love to have a talk!
 <br>
 <br>